RtMstQrE7/The-Harvanger-Ravenger-of-Souls/README.md

 # The-Harvanger-Ravenger-of-Souls

-The-Harvanger-Ravenger-of-Souls game was inspired by and at first based on the card game Magic The Gathering A standalone, offline version of The-Harvanger-Ravenger-of-Souls card can be downloaded with full asset editing capabilities and no internet requirements.
+The-Harvanger-Ravenger-of-Souls game was inspired by and at first based on the card game Magic The Gathering.
+THere is A standalone, offline version of The-Harvanger-Ravenger-of-Souls card can be downloaded with full asset editing capabilities and no internet requirements.

 How to run the downloadable offline version ### 🎮 Quick Start